Do you think your dogs in pain?

 “A high percentage of dogs fear or aggression problems are due to pain or discomfort”

-Sometimes dog owners have taken their dog to the vet and they get the all clear however as we know dogs are often tense at the vets and often have high stress levels which can put them in a fear state which can mask issues.
-This makes it very difficult for vet professionals to identify a problem and it’s not until we see them out and about in normal environments that the issue can be observed.
-Pain can not always be identified in a veterinary environment fear and even excitement can mask pain.
-I have worked with many dogs that have been examined by a vet but did not show any signs of pain during the exam however later after a full assessment, where found to have health problems contributing to their behaviour (see Oscars story below) I provide video evidence and write a report on my findings which then can be provided to their vet.
+I have worked with many dogs that have been examined by a vet but did not show any signs of pain during the exam however later after a full assessment, where found to have health problems contributing to their behaviour (see Oscars story below) I provide video evidence and write a report on my findings which then can be provided to the vet to help towards further investigation.

-This is why doing a behaviour consultation along side a thorough Dynamic Dog assessment works really well, using a wide range of techniques I can assess the dogs comfort levels, provide observations to help assist, veterinary professional identify further areas that may be causing pain or discomfort contributing to the dogs behaviour.
+This is why doing a behaviour consultation along side a thorough Dynamic Dog Assessment works really well, using a wide range of techniques I can assess the dogs comfort levels, provide observations to help assist, veterinary professional identify further areas that may be causing pain or discomfort contributing to the dogs behaviour.

 “Atrophy in hind limbs, RF turned out, Thick thoracic sling, Circumduction of hind limbs, pronounced on RH, Minimal flexion in RH, Minimal flexion in stifle RH, Skipping on LH, Rotation of pelvic limbs”